lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 This draft defines the way SCHC header compression can be applied to CoAP headers.
-CoAP header structure differs from IPv6 and UDP protocols since the CoAP Header is flexible header with a variable number of options themself of a variable length.
+CoAP header structure differs from IPv6 and UDP protocols since the CoAP
+use a flexible header with a variable number of options themself of a variable length.
-Another important difference is the asymmetry in the header information used for request and response messages.
+Another important difference is the asymmetry in the header format used in request and response messages.
 Most of the compression mechanisms have been introduced in
 {{I-D.ietf-lpwan-ipv6-static-context-hc}}, this document explains how to use the SCHC compression for CoAP.